 Musical Ecoacoustics embeds environmental systems into musical and performance structures using new technologies.
-Ecoacoustics derives musical procedures from abstracted environmental processes, remapping data from the ecological into musical domain.It draws on techniques of sonification, acoustic ecology and soundscape composition (Truax, Westerkamp, Keller and others).
-The data from nature may be audio information (from wind or ocean waves for example), or it may be some measurable parameter such as temperature, geological change, etc. Going beyond direct sonification, the composer develops a syntax on the basis of the recorded natural processes, and create new patterns conforming to this syntax.
+Ecoacoustic music derives methodology from abstracted environmental processes, remapping data from the ecological into musical domain.It draws on techniques of sonification and soundscape composition (Truax, Westerkamp, Keller and others), and also may employ live performance with natural materials (human-nature interaction).
+The data from nature may be audio information (from wind or ocean waves for example), or it may be some measurable parameter such as temperature, geological change, etc. Going beyond direct sonification, the composer may develop a syntax based on these natural processes, and create new patterns extended from these models.

 My interest in ecoacoustics arises from my experiences growing in the Arctic of Alaska, on the fishing boats on Alaska’s Southwest coast, and in the mountains above Anchorage.
+I was impressed by the powerful elements of Alaska and sought to bring that energy into music.
+My musical studies coincided with a time of rapid climate change in the north, driven by global warming and this environmental change found its way into my music.
 Snow, ice, wind and sea figure prominently in my work.
-I developed ecoacoustic techniques in works such as Mists (1995) for stones and noise, and Sikuigvik (the time of ice melting) (1997) for piano and large ensemble in which the process of ice melting is used as a musical form.
-The technique came to fruition in the first of my large-scale Alaskan opera/theater pieces, Ukiuq Tulugaq (Winter Raven) (1999-2002), in which systems of snow, wind and climate generate musical form and material.
+I developed ecoacoustic techniques in compositions such as Mists (1995) for stones and noise, and Sikuigvik (the time of ice melting) (1997) for piano and large ensemble in which the process of ice melting is used as a musical form.
+Many of the techniques came to fruition in the first of my large-scale environmental opera/theater pieces, Ukiuq Tulugaq (Winter Raven) (1999-2002), in which systems of snow, wind, light and climate generate musical form and material.

 For a list of ecoacoustic compositions click here